 My examples of atmospheric telling are certainly better than the above but they’re still not quite letting go of the telling baby blanket.
 They’re still only halfheartedly approaching the topic of showing vs telling in writing.
 And they’re both hard to notice and hard to break yourself of.
 Still, they’re one of those really subtle things that could make a huge difference in your writing.
 Look for it in your manuscript and I think you will start to see atmospheric telling in many, many places.

 Writers know they should show not tell.
 But how do we do this?
-Use scenework and interiority more.
-I had a great question posed to me a few weeks ago, and that’s “How do we tell the difference between good interiority (a character’s thoughts, feelings, reactions, usually narrated to the reader by the character in 1st person or the close 3rd narrator who has access to the character’s head), and telling?”
+Use scenework and interiority more (interiority meaning here).
+I had a great question posed to me a few weeks ago, and that’s “How do we tell the difference between good interiority (a character’s thoughts, feelings, reactions, usually narrated to the reader by the character in first person point of view or the close third narrator who has access to the character’s head), and telling?”
 It’s a really higher-order question, and I’ll delve more deeply into it on Wednesday.
 (Just to get you started thinking in that direction, here’s a post about how to write fiction that addresses when to tell instead of show.)

 Struggling with your balance of showing, telling, and interiority?
 Hire me as your novel editor and I’ll apply these concepts in a completely custom way to your manuscript.

 17 Replies to “Showing vs Telling in Writing”

 Thanks for this useful definition and examples.
 I find short fiction an even greater challenge for showing without confusing my readers.

 I tweeted this post but see now, that although I added my own title, this blog did not count my tweet.